or

 Source: Getty Images

 If you're a fan of dark chocolate, you’ve probably come across articles or studies about the health benefits of the delicious dessert, leading you to feeling triumphant and vindicated about your favorite sweet treat.
-Well sadly, the latest news on dark chocolate may have you feeling a bit worried, as new research has found heavy metals in dark chocolate made by a few popular brands.
+Well sadly, the latest news on dark chocolate may have you feeling a bit worried, as new research has found heavy metals in dark chocolate.

 Article continues below advertisement

-For all the details, including what brands are affected, which heavy metals were found in the dark chocolate tested, and if you need to worry about this, keep reading.
+For all the details, including where the dark chocolate was purchased, which brands are affected, which heavy metals were found in the dark chocolate tested, and if you need to worry about this, keep reading.

 Dark Chocolate, Lead and Cadmium